suzybee1987/knit-happens/README.md

 - [Background layout](https://css-tricks.com/perfect-full-page-background-image/) this was taught in one of the Code Institute lessons from css-tricks.com and I use it constantly for my background images.
 - Code taken from Bulma GitHub [thread](https://github.com/jgthms/bulma/issues/2361) to fix the navbar menu always open on mobile.
 - Uni-form Crispy Form CSS and JS code taken from the uni-form GitHub [repo](https://github.com/draganbabic/uni-form)
+- [Code with Stein](https://codewithstein.com/build-a-simple-blog-using-django-3-in-under-20-minutes/) tutorial followed to complete the blog model on the project and some extra information from [jennymalmoe](https://github.com/jennymalmoe/MSP4) fellow student.

 ### **Content**